 All around recording.

-There were a sprinkling of reviews that mentioned it’s prowess with some instruments; namely Bass, Didgeridoo, and Kick Drums.
-Please don’t buy it solely for these purposes however.
+There was a sprinkling of reviews that mentioned its prowess with some instruments; namely Bass, Didgeridoo, and Kick Drums.
+Please don’t buy it solely for these purposes, however.

 Thoughts from Stu’s notepad